huntermaxfield/huntermaxfield.github.io/_posts/2020-12-01-christmas-posts-2020.md

 layout: post
 title: "My Thoughts on Christ"
 ---
+**December 8th, 2020**

+In any setting of leadership, there are some who govern by force and others who do so by example.
+Some say, "I am in charge, and as such.....".
+This approach leads to those lack of respect and ultimate abandonement.
+None of this is novel, in fact its become leadership 101 ever since Maxwell released his "5 Principles of Leadership".
+Even long before then, though, we had been given an example that reigns supreme.

+Life isn't easy.
+The very goal of it is to change us, to mold us in to human beings that are far different than that of the status quo.
+Indeed, we have been asked to be kind when the world is rude, humble when most are prideful, patience when most of us grow uneasy after seconds of stillness.
+As a culmination of that we are asked to "Be ye therefore perfect", acting as an eventual hope to the daily focus on improvement.
+However, we mustn't act as though Someone didn't come before us and show us the way.
+No - we aren't asked to live in a way that is far different than any of those who have *ever* come before us.
+On the contrary, while He held power beyond comprehension, He also yielded that very kindness, humility, patience, and even perfection that we yearn for.
+In a place where we will be led, either by choice or subconciously, I choose to be led by He who is in the trenches with me because He dug them himself.

+Jesus Christ stands alone in His ability to lead, because no one has suffered like he suffered.
+That suffering brought empathy, because He literally stood in our very shoes, no matter where those shoes may be.
+Most amazingly, He is not selective in who He leads.
+Regardless of our past, nationality, gender, or social status the invitation is the same:
+Come, Follow Me.

 **December 7th, 2020**

 Jesus was "despised and rejected of men".
 The Creator of Heaven and Earth, Wonderful, Counselor, the Mighty God - yet they